 Hi there Dad,

 Love your site.
-Very informative and I bookmarked it :) I am planning a 8 night, "technically" 9 day trip to Walt Disney World with my girlfriend to celebrate her university graduation.
+Very informative and I bookmarked it 🙂 I am planning a 8 night, “technically” with my girlfriend to celebrate her university graduation.
 The trip will take place at the end of September of 2011 and we are staying in a Savannah view in the Animal Kingdom Lodge.

 I say technically 9 days because we will most likely arrive around 3-4pm Orlando time for our first day, and check out probably before 2pm on our last day.
 So really, we have 8 days to plan activities.